unixunion/py-solace-provision/README.md

     pysolpro.py action get_msg_vpns --where enabled==false

-    ./pysolpro.py config get_msg_vpn_queues --msg_vpn_name default 2>&1 | grep queueName
+    pysolpro.py config get_msg_vpn_queues --msg_vpn_name default 2>&1 | grep queueName

 ## Status

 Most commands work with some limitations.

-1. Delete does NOT work, because python sends a "empty" body to Solace, but OpenApi encodes the empty body as a empty json object: `{}`.
-SEMPv2 expects NO body whatsover.
+1. Delete does NOT work, because modern OpenAPI generated interfaces sends a body, and even though the body is empty, it is encoded to a empty json object `{}`, which Solace rejects as it expects NO body at all.
 2. `--where` only supports ONE where parameter, due to solace OpenAPI spec being v2, and the API not accepting %2C encoded comma.
-   OpenAPIv3 offers a `allowReserved` setting to prevent encoding of reserved characters.
+If Solace moves to OpenAPIv3, there is a `allowReserved` setting to prevent encoding of reserved characters.
-3. Argparse sometimes reports the incorrect missing required positional argument, see --help for the command when this occurs
+3. Argparse sometimes reports the incorrect missing required positional argument, see --help for the command when this occurs.

     ./pysolpro.py config update_dmr_cluster --body data/dmr/dmr-cluster.yaml
     ERROR type error update_dmr_cluster() missing 1 required positional argument: 'body'